-Climbing the North Cascades seemed to quench my mountaineering spirit even though I had a vision to complete the Seven Summits.
-Only until I arrived in sunny California thought to be a mistake by a few close friends, little did I know but this is when I would drive the quest.
+Climbing the North Cascades seemed to quench my mountaineering spirit when living in Washington State even with a vision of the Seven Summits.
+Only until I arrived in sunny California, thought to be a mistake by a few close friends, did I know this is when the quest would drive forward.

 Kilimanjaro: 19,340′, Africa – Completed In 2010

 Mount Kilimanjaro is the tallest mountain in Africa at 19,340 feet.
 It is located in Tanzania and part of the Kilimanjaro National Park.
 Mount Kilimanjaro is a dormant volcano with its three volcanic cones, “Kibo”, “Mawenzi”, and “Shira”.
 It is part of the Seven Summits making it a popular destination for many.

 Mt Elbrus: 18,510′, Europe – Competed July 2013

 Mount Elbrus is the highest peak in Russia at 18,510 feet in elevation and one of the Seven Summits.
 It is part of the Caucasus Range near the border of Georgia, a country at the intersection of Europe and Asia.
 Mount Elbrus is the tenth most prominent mountain in the world and a dormant volcano with its last eruption said to have been 15-17 centuries ago.